BenedictIrwin/ExactLearning/README.md

 ### For the demo/walkthrough pertaining to the most recent journal submission, please see the contents of "ExactLearning.zip"

 # ExactLearning
-Algorithms to exactly learn analytic functions given numerical data
+Algorithms to exactly learn analytic functions given numerical data.
 Within each directory is an example of fitting a function using the algorithm and the scripts that are run to do this.